lootfold-humber/laravel-cms/README.md

 -   delete education level
 -   add page for admin
 -   edit page for admin
--   get api to fetch all edication levels
+-   get api to fetch all education levels

 ## education